Ali Sethi: Writing career

-In 2009, Sethi published his debut novel The Wish Maker which revolved around Pakistani identity and "the political history of Pakistan with three generations of characters who live in a middle-class, liberal enclave of Lahore."
+In 2009, Sethi published his debut novel The Wish Maker, "a semiautobiographical coming-of-age novel" which revolved around Pakistani identity and "the political history of Pakistan with three generations of characters who live in a middle-class, liberal enclave of Lahore."
 Sethi recalls writing the first draft of the novel in 2006 during his senior year at Harvard, a second draft while living in New York City, and the final draft in Lahore, Pakistan.
 He has mentioned that his goal with the novel was "to document and archive a phase in Pakistan’s history that had been extremely turbulent and had had far-reaching consequences."

 The novel was published by Riverhead Hardcover and later Penguin Books and was met with widespread critical acclaim and recognition.
 It was ranked eighth at Vogue Top Ten Summer Books.
 The Wish Maker has been translated into Italian, Dutch, German, Hindi, Chinese, and Turkish.
 In its review of the novel, The New York Times called it "a first-rate novel", stating that "Sethi's prose evokes the comic mislocutions of Jonathan Safran Foer and the vertiginous mania of Zadie Smith."
 The Wall Street Journal stated, "Mr. Sethi is especially alive to the emotional contours of young love, its modes of courtship, its methods of subterfuge...Mr.
 Sethi's prose, always lucid, often soars to illuminate the quotidian."
 The Guardian praised Sethi's "sharp handling" of material and "memorably drawn" characters.
 The Wish Maker was long-listed for the 2011 DSC Prize for South Asian Literature, ultimately losing to H. M. Naqvi's, Home Boy.
 It was also shortlisted for 2010 Shakti Bhatt First Book Award.

 Sethi has written essays and articles for The New York Times, The New Yorker, The Guardian, The New York Review of Books, and The Caravan.
 In his writings, Sethi advocates for an inclusive and syncretic Pakistan that accommodates the rights of marginal groups.
 He has received praise for his profiles of the writer Saadat Hasan Manto and the ghazal singer Farida Khanum.
 On two occasions, the Pakistani newspaper The Express Tribune censored his articles, deeming them too sensitive to be published in Pakistan.

 Sethi lists Mirza Ghalib, Daagh Dehlvi, Faiz Ahmed Faiz, Leo Tolstoy, Virginia Woolf, V. S. Naipaul, Alan Hollinghurst, and Arundhati Roy as his favorite authors and literary influences.